Ashita-23/Swiggy_Clone_Repo/README.md

 # Swiggy_Clone_Repo (under construction)
 ## Repository for my Swiggy Clone project .
-Thing that I had used in this swiggy clone app are as follow.
+Things that I had used in this swiggy clone app are as follow.

 1-- Reactjs